OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/Extend-the-Omegas-memory.md

 #### Step 5: Activate the Swap File

 We're finally ready to activate the Swap File and actually expand our available memory:

 ```
 swapon /tmp/mounts/USB-A1/swap.page
 ```

-Now, when `free` is run again, we will see that the Swap row is populated:
+Now, when we run `free` again, we will see that the Swap row is populated:

 ```
 root@Omega-1302:~# free
              total         used         free       shared      buffers